forseti-security/forseti-security/_docs/_latest/configure/scanner/default-rules.md

     * For major version 1.11, any minor version is allowed

 ## Service Account Key
-  * User-managed service account keys should not be older than max age.
+  * User-managed service account keys should not be older than certain time.